-For more information about configuring a proxy for access to SUSE Customer Center during a SUSE Linux Enterprise installation, see https://documentation.suse.com/sles/15-SP1/html/SLES-all/chaboot-parameters.html#sec-boot-parameters-advanced-proxy.
+For more information about configuring a proxy for access to SUSE Customer Center during a SUSE Linux Enterprise installation, see https://documentation.suse.com/sles/15-SP2/html/SLES-all/chaboot-parameters.html#sec-boot-parameters-advanced-proxy.

-The hostname of Uyuni must not contain uppercase letters as this may cause jabberd to fail.
-Choose the hostname of your Uyuni server carefully.
-Although changing the server name is possible, it is a complex process and unsupported.
+The hostname of must not contain uppercase letters as this may cause jabberd to fail.
+Choose the hostname of your server carefully.
+Although changing the server name is possible and supported, it is important to plan for this change before going ahead with it.
+When you change the hostname of the server, all clients attached to the server must be made aware of the change.

-In a production environment, the Uyuni Server and clients should always use a firewall.
+In a production environment, the Server and clients should always use a firewall.
 For a comprehensive list of the required ports, see [ Installation > Ports > ].